ICHEC/ExSeisDat/README.md

     # cd $HOME
     # rm -rf /path/to/build/directory

-CMake should find the necessary MPI and FFTW libraries automatically.
+CMake should find the necessary MPI libraries automatically.
 It also searches for the C and C++ compilers in the CC and CXX environmental variables.
 For details about building on macOS see [building on macOS](#building-on-osx).

 ### Specifying MPI